Before Mars (novel)

 Before Mars is a 2018 science fiction novel by British writer Emma Newman.
 It was first published in the United States as a paperback original in April 2018 by Ace Books, and in the United Kingdom by Gollancz.
-An audio edition of the book was published in April 2018 in the United States by Tantor Audio, and in the United Kingdom by Orion Publishing.
+An audiobook was published in April 2018 in the United States by Tantor Audio, and in the United Kingdom by Orion Publishing.

 Before Mars is the third book in Newman's four-book Planetfall series, and takes place on Mars during the same period as the events on Earth in the previous book, After Atlas.
 Before Mars concerns Dr. Anna Kubrin, a geologist and artist, who has been sent to the planet to paint Martian landscapes.
 The novel was a finalist for the 2018 BSFA Award for Best Novel.

 Plot summary

 Background

 In an interview with Space.com, Newman said she wanted Before Mars to be a "psychological thriller".
 She wanted to address the subject of memory, how people process it, and how it affects their perceptions of reality and mental illness.
 Newman said she also wanted to investigate how people in the future would react to being able to record and playback in memory everything they see, hear and feel via a "cam lens" and neural implants.
 She asked, "does that affect how much you process reality [and how] you process memory?"

 In an interview with Syfy Wire, Newman described the groundwork she had done for the book: "I did a lot of research on Mars itself, on traveling to it, and on geology and the survival challenges posed by living on [the planet]".
 She added that because the story takes place some 80 years into the future, "I had a little leeway in terms of the spacecraft technology."
 On the subject of gov-corps that feature in her Planetfall books, Newman said she envisages a future where huge corporations control governments and monitor their citizens via neural implants.
 She added that the prospect of gov-corps becoming a reality is not quite so far-fetched.
 "This is the future I foresee if we continue as we are, with no change in political structures and no change in the ideologies of the most powerful political factions."